 – The FTSE 100 rose by more than 5% in early trading on Friday with travel companies jumping ahead after a bruising few weeks.

-– Conservative MP Maria Caulfield announced she was returning to her job as a nurse alongside her political role.
+– Conservative MP Maria Caulfield said “we desperately need people” to help the NHS as she announced she was returning to her job as a nurse alongside her political role.

 – The Changing the Guard ceremonies at Buckingham Palace, St James’s Palace and Windsor Castle are being postponed until further notice.